calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

   - Signal_42: (start bit = 0, start byte = 3, **length = 40**)

-Signals Signal_41 and Signal_42 are cannonical, however, their sizes do not match the size of a basic data type so they need to get fragmented.
+Signals Signal_41 and Signal_42 are canonical, however, their sizes do not match the size of a basic data type so they need to get fragmented.
 The resulting structure `s` for MESSAGE4 will look as follows:

 ```c
     struct {